Step-s involutive families of vector fields, their orbits and the Poincar\'e inequality: Ball-box theorem for standard exponential maps

 \section{Ball-box theorem for standard exponential maps}

-Here we prove a ball-box theorem for the exponential maps $\Phi$ for vector fields of class $\cal{B}_s$, see Definition \ref{jdover}.
+Here we prove a ball-box theorem for the exponential maps $\Phi$ associated with a family $\P= \{Y_1, \dots, Y_q\}$ of vector fields.
 We use the methods introduced in \cite{TaoWright03} and \cite{Street}.
 However, since we assume less regularity than \cite{Street}, we need to modify slightly some of the original techniques.